As'ad Pasha al-Azm

-As'ad Pasha al-Azm (أسعد باشا العظم ʾAsʿad Bāšā l-ʿAẓm; c.
+As'ad Pasha al-Azm (c.
 1706 – March 1758) was the governor of Damascus under Ottoman rule from 1743 to his deposition in 1757.
 He was responsible for the construction of several architectural works in the city and other places in Syria.

 Background

-Born in 1706 in Maarrat al-Nu'man, Ottoman Syria, Asad was the grandson of Ibrahim al-'Azm, "a rural notable possibly of Turkish stock", or of an Arab origin from Hauran accroding to Abd al-Rahman al-Fasi, who was sent to Ma'arrat al-Nu'man to restore order in the mid-seventeenth century; upon his grandfather's death, Asad's father, Ismail Pasha al-Azm, and uncle, Sulayman Pasha al-Azm, completed their father's task and were rewarded by the Ottoman administration with hereditary tax farms in Homs, Hama and Ma'arrat al-Nu'man.
+Born in 1706 in Maarrat al-Nu'man, Ottoman Syria, Asad was the grandson of Ibrahim al-'Azm, "a rural notable, who was sent to Ma'arrat al-Nu'man to restore order in the mid-seventeenth century; upon his grandfather's death, Asad's father, Ismail Pasha al-Azm, and uncle, Sulayman Pasha al-Azm, completed their father's task and were rewarded by the Ottoman administration with hereditary tax farms in Homs, Hama and Ma'arrat al-Nu'man.
 Hence, the Al-Azm family came to control much of the provinces of Ottoman Syria in 1725.
 One of his brothers was Sa'deddin Pasha al-Azm.
 As'ad governed Hama as a tax collector for a number of years, until his uncle, Sulayman Pasha al-Azm, governor of Damascus, died in 1743.
 In Hama, he built the Azm Palace where he resided.